 Note 8: For $V{IN}(-) \ge V{IN}(+)$ the digital output code will be 0000 0000.
 Two on-chip diodes are tied to each analog input (see Block Diagram) which will forward conduct for analog input voltages one diode drop below ground or one diode drop greater then the V{CC} supply.
-Be careful, during testing at low V{CC} levels (4.5V), as high level analog input (sole analog input series for analog input series this input diode to conduct-especially at elevated temperatures, and cause errors for analog inputs rear full-scale.
+Be careful, during testing at low V{CC} levels (4.5V), as high level analog inputs (5V) can cause this input diode to conduct-especially at elevated temperatures, and cause errors for analog inputs near full-scale.
 The spec allows 50 mV forward bias of either diode.
 This means that as long as the analog V{IN} or V{REF} does not exceed the supply voltage by more than 50 mV, the output code will be correct.
 To achieve an absolute 0 V{DC} to 5 V{DC} input voltage range will therefore require a minimum supply voltage of 4.950 V{DC} over temperature variations, initial tolerance and loading.